Varonis Systems Inc at Barclays Global Technology, Media and Tel

 Saket Kalia - Barclays Bank PLC, Research Division - Senior Analyst

-Everyone, welcome to the Barclays TMT Conference.
-My name is Saket Kalia, software analyst here at Barclays.
-Very happy to have with us the team here from Varonis.
-We've got Guy Melamed, Chief Financial Officer and Chief Operating Officer; as well as Brian Vecci, Field CTO.
-We've also got Jamie Arestia, Head of Investor Relations on as well.
+Okay, well hey, good morning everyone and welcome to day 1 of the Barclays TMT Conference, my name is Saket Kalia, I cover software here at Barclays.
+Very happy to have with us the team from Varonis.
+We've got Guy Melamed, CFO and COO.
+We've also got Brian Vecci, Field CTO; as well as Jamie Arestia, Head of Investor Relations as well.
 We've got about 25 minutes together.
-Let's take the first 15 or 20 minutes or so to do some fireside chat with Guy and Brian, and then we'll leave the last 5 or 10 minutes or so for any questions from the audience.
-Feel free to e-mail me any questions I can ask them for you at [email protected].
+Maybe what we'll do is I'll lead some fireside chat for the first 15 or 20 minutes.
+And then we're going to take some e-mail Q&A from the audience.

+What you can do is just send in your questions on e-mail to [email protected], during the presentation, and I'll do my best to get through as many of them as we can.

-So with that as sort of a framework, Guy, Brian, Jamie, thanks so much for being with here today.
+We'd love to make this active, so definitely don't be shy and just send them along.
+So with that, Guy, Brian, Jamie, thanks so much for being with us here today.

 Guy Melamed - Varonis Systems, Inc. - CFO & COO